JavaScript Introduction Tutorial

 Core Concepts: Variables

-1let userName = "Alice"; // 'let' allows reassignment
+1let userName = "Alice"; // let allows reassignment

-2const userId = 42; // 'const' is for values that won't change
+2const userId = 42; // const prevents reassignment

-3userName = "Bob"; // This is allowed
+3userName = "Bob"; // Fine

 Core Concepts: Data Types